-When I watch the videos of Martin Luther King, Jr. and hear the words he said, I am thankful that he stood up for what he believed in.
-He knew what freedom meant and he knew not everyone was being treated equally.
+Martin Luther King knew what freedom meant and that not everyone was being treated equally.
 He changed history for the better and he will always be remembered.
+We can learn so much from his words, to help our country, and ourselves.

 As we think of Martin Luther King Jr. today, I thought it would be interesting to look at some of his quotes and see how we, as military spouses can apply them to our own lives.
 How we can be better people, based on things he has said.